huazhixixi/ocsim/python_library/README.md

     2. cuda_number

-a decorator is defined, if cuda is used, this function will perform operation on the correct device
+a decorator device_selection is defined, if cuda is used, this function will perform operation on the correct device

-Attenton:
-    signal is the Signal class or its child class defined in ```signadef/Signal.py```
+#### device_seltecion(device,provide_backend:bool)
+if a function is decortated by this decorator, args is a,b,c,d

+if provided_backend is True, the following is performed:

+    func(backend,a,b,c,d)

+The backend is set in the decorator, is device is 'cuda', the backend will be set to cupy, and if device is 'cpu', the backend will be set to numpy

 Examples:
 ```python